 Costs of increasing labour market flexibility

-- Higher income inequality – a division between those with secure jobs and those in increasingly flexible labour markets.
+- Higher-income inequality.
+Reducing minimum wages and power of trade unions leads to a division between those with secure jobs and those in increasingly flexible labour markets.

-- Workers on zero-hour contracts have fluctuating incomes which make it difficult to plan
+- Workers on zero-hour contracts have fluctuating incomes which make it difficult to plan.
+It can leave workers struggling to meet regular bills

-- High labour turnover reduces loyalty of workers to the firm
+- High labour turnover reduces the loyalty of workers to the firm

 - Can create an antagonistic relationship between workers and firms.

-Readers Question Evaluate the likely effectiveness of two policies that german government could introduce to increase labour market flexibility.
+Readers Question: Evaluate the likely effectiveness of two policies that the German government could introduce to increase labour market flexibility.

 Recently, the German government have introduced a variety of reforms to try and tackle the high rates of unemployment in Germany.
 These policies have included: